-The Campanulaceae or Bellflower family is another family with many useful ornamental garden varieties but also has several native species in the main genus Campanula as well as in the genera: Legousia, Hesperocodon (Wahlenbergia), Phyteuma, Jasione and Lobelia.
+The Campanulaceae or Bellflower family is another family with many useful ornamental garden varieties but also has several native species in the main genus Campanula as well as in the genera: Legousia, Wahlenbergia, Phyteuma, Jasione and Lobelia.

 See on the next page for all the main species in this family and about their ethnobotanical uses.
 This blog cannot provide all the info, such as where you can find them, what soil conditions, etc. But this is why I provide the links of some other marvelous websites out there!
 Green background is for the usual Edible or Wildlife uses and pink background for Medicinal uses.
-Blue background for ‘Interesting facts’ , although I hope you find all my information interesting!
+Blue background for where it grows in the B.I. (from PlantAtlas 2020) and ‘Interesting facts’ , although I hope you find all my information interesting!

 Campanula spp. or Bellflowers

-There are 17 different species listed in Stace and only 5 are truly native, whilst the remaining are garden escapes.
+There are 18 different species listed in Plant Atlas 2020 but only 5 are truly native, whilst the remaining are garden escapes.